Sea-Omega 30 Side Effects

 Generic Name: omega-3 polyunsaturated fatty acids

-Note: This document contains side effect information about omega-3 polyunsaturated fatty acids.
-Some of the dosage forms listed on this page may not apply to the brand name Sea-Omega 30.
+Note: This page contains side effects data for the generic drug omega-3 polyunsaturated fatty acids.
+It is possible that some of the dosage forms included below may not apply to the brand name Sea-Omega 30.

 For the Consumer

 Applies to omega-3 polyunsaturated fatty acids: oral capsule liquid filled